chrisandoryan/Plainmaker/README.md

         }
 ```

  In a nutshell, **Plainmaker** works by injecting your modified HTTP headers and HTTP body into Burpsuite.
-Henceforth, each of the above methods you override should return a `dictionary` containing two attributes: **headers** and **body**.
+Henceforth, each of the interface methods you override should return a `dictionary` containing two attributes: **headers** and **body**.
 These attributes represent the HTTP headers and body that you want to add to the original request or response.

 Thus, when Burpsuite intercepts an HTTP request or response, it will insert/update the headers and body from your dictionary into the original request or response.